Psychoanalytic child and adolescent psychotherapy (M80)

 ‘One of my patients recently told me that he feels he has grown during the therapy and that he feels the therapy will continue to grow with him once he ends his treatment.
 This made a lot of sense to me and is how I feel about my experience of the training: something solid that will remain with me throughout my career and future experiences’.

-This course is for you if you have a commitment to working with children and adolescents and have substantial experience working with three age ranges (pre-school, latency and adolescence).
+If you have a commitment to working with children and adolescents and have substantial experience working with three age ranges (pre-school, latency and adolescence).

 In order to undertake this course, we ask that you:

-- have completed our Working with children, young people & families: a psychoanalytic observational approach (M7) course (to at least Postgraduate Diploma level or to Masters level if you do not already hold an honours degree), or an equivalent that delivers comparable learning outcomes (a two-year Psychoanalytic Baby Observation, a one-year Young-Infant Psychoanalytic Observation, and two years of Work Discussion seminars and Psychoanalytic Theory lectures and seminars).
+- have completed our Working with children, young people & families: a psychoanalytic observational approach (M7) course (to at least Postgraduate Diploma level or to Masters level if you do not already hold a UK honours degree*), or an equivalent that delivers comparable learning outcomes (a two-year Psychoanalytic Baby Observation, a one-year Young-Infant Psychoanalytic Observation, and two years of Work Discussion seminars and Psychoanalytic Theory lectures and seminars).

-- have the ability to keep personal/professional boundaries.
+- the ability to keep personal/professional boundaries

 The vast majority of places for this course are funded through a national scheme.
 If you are successful in your application, you will be directed to training placement opportunities, one of which you must secure before taking up your place.